 d: Private hospital groups / large private practices

 Like all other employers, private hospital groups/ practices that employ staff are required make their own corporate insurance arrangements for the clinical negligence of their staff which may include students.
-Where private hospitals/ clinics choose not to include student placements within their corporate covers, you should take individual advice from your HEI and the CSP insurance brokers as to whether the placement remains suitable.
+Where private hospitals/ clinics choose not to include student placements within their corporate covers, you should take individual advice from your HEI and Graybrook Hallam, the CSP's insurance brokers, as to whether the placement remains suitable.

 Placements with smaller private physiotherapy practices